wp-plugins/wpsync/readme.txt

 * helps you importing rows from a Google Spreadsheet into separeted posts
 * use the Google Spreadsheet to write down ideas and post drafts, for example if you are developing domain names with WordPress or niche websites, but also useful for directories (ie: with local info, phone numbers, custom fields, etc.)

-Things that you can't expect from this plugin:
+Things that you won't find on this plugin:

 * In the initial version the import is from Google Spreadsheets into WordPress but we'll try to develop the opposite direction (from WP to Google Spreadsheet) soon.
 * This version don't writes back any change on the Google Spreadsheet so the Spreadsheet is only used as read onle, not write mode.
+* Google Spreadsheets doesn't support rich text format, so if you need HTML for your content you can do that by using HTML tags in the cells